 Math 210 is the third and the final part of our standard three-semester calculus sequence.
 The distinct feature of this part of the course is its focus on the multi-dimensional analysis, as opposed to one-dimensional analysis that you learned in Math 180 (Calculus I) and Math 181 (Calculus II).
 This semester you will get familiar with such important concepts as a vector, a vector field, a function of several variables, partial derivative, a line-integral and multi-variable integrals.
 You will see that these concepts, as scary as they may sound, are actually a natural generalization of the things you already know from calc I and II.
 This is how the tree of mathematics is built - going from simple to more complicated.
 The ideas of the vector calculus apply to numerous areas of human knowledge such as engineering, physics, pure mathematics, biology, and many others.
 Some of them we will see in the course, some will surface later in your future special courses, yet some may wait until you become a professional.

-Students enter Math 210 from a variety of backgrounds: many of you have taken Calculus I and II at UIC, some have transferred from other schools, or placed directly into Calculus III following your calculus studies in other schools.
+Students enter Math 210 from a variety of backgrounds: many of you have taken Calculus I and II at UIC, some have transferred from other schools, or were placed directly into Calculus III following your calculus studies in other schools.
 Regardless of your background coming in, our goal is to provide instructorship and all the resources necessary for every one of you succeed, and enjoy yourselves as much as possible in the process!
 In spite of this, you may find vector calculus very challenging.
 Like in Math 180 and 181 your success in Math 210 requires a lot of hard work, hours of study and problem solving, and your active involvement in learning, both in and outside of the classroom.
 Our course is designed with the aim of helping you stay constantly connected with the course and the material, and within easy reach of some of your best resources: your instructor, your teaching assistants, and your colleagues!

 The class involves three hours of lectures on MWF, and one hour on T or Th of problem solving session.
 Please see your class schedule for specific time and classroom.
 In addition, your instructor and TA will be available during their office hours.
 They can be found in Sections.